jamesrejidls/peregryn/README.md

 This is the full implementation of the brief: a single application that turns raw customer voice into structured product intelligence.

-> The repo and project folder are named `product-intelligence` for historical reasons (it's how the brief was named).
-The app itself is called **Peregryn**.

 ---

 ## What's inside